BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 ## Header

 The header's purpose is to describe what comes later.
 It contains the puzzle type, the size of the puzzle and the version of the encoding.
-As new requirements for the transferred data evolve the version number will change.
+As new requirements for the transferred data evolve the version will change.

 All numeric values are encoded as base 32 characters.
 The encodings are not case sensitive.